-Circadian rhythms are an essential element of the human sleep schedule.
-They determine when we feel sleepy, when we feel alert, and how often we wake throughout the night.
-While circadian rhythms are naturally occurring, they’re easily disrupted.
-Whether its blue light or a hormonal imbalance, both internal and external factors can influence the way our body regulates sleep.
+The circadian rhythm is an essential element of the human sleep schedule.
+It determines when we feel sleepy, when we feel alert, and how often we wake throughout the night.
+While the circadian rhythm is naturally occurring, it’s easily disrupted.
+Whether it’s blue light or a hormonal imbalance, both internal and external factors can influence the way our body regulates sleep.

 So what is circadian rhythm, and why does it matter for sleep health?
 Read on to find out more about the importance of this natural physiological cycle.

 What Is Circadian Rhythm?

 Humans follow a 24-hour sleep-wake cycle, which tells us to sleep when it’s dark and stay awake during the day.
 This cycle is called the circadian rhythm, and it’s one of the essential biological processes for ensuring we get enough rest each night.

 The circadian rhythm is driven by certain areas of the brain, explains the Division of Sleep Medicine at Harvard Medical School.
 For example, the brainstem and hypothalamus promote wakefulness by sending neurotransmitters, or chemical arousal signals, to the cerebral cortex.
 This keeps the cortex — the brain’s largest region — activated to keep you awake.

 In contrast, neurons in a different part of the hypothalamus help a person feel tired by inhibiting these wakefulness messages.
 The neurons regulating your circadian rhythm work together harmoniously to promote a restful sleep schedule.